Bridges

 Roman bridge over the Adaja River

-The Roman city of Avila needed a bridge to cross the river Adaja.
-A beautiful bridge that is located near the walled enclosure, in the South of the city, a bridge able to communicate the 'decumanus' door of the West with the opposite bank of the river.
+The Roman city of Ávila needed a bridge to cross the Adaja River.
+A beautiful bridge that is located near the walled enclosure, in the southern part of this city.
+A bridge capable of communicating the 'decuman' gate of the west with the opposite bank of the river.

 Historical Data